 A privately owned Class D water utility serving Bear Valley, California in Alpine County.
-LAWC is dedicated to being the best Class D water company in California by providing drinking water of the highest quality and knowledgable and friendly customer service.
+LAWC is dedicated to being the best Class D water company in California by providing drinking water of the highest quality and knowledgeable and friendly customer service.
 Read More →

 Recent News and Updates

-Reduction in Disinfection Byproducts
+Disinfection Byproducts Compliance